 On the plus side, we like to have options for what we do, and freedom of choice in how we live our lives is something we continue to fight for.
 On the negative side, too much choice and constant change can be very stressful and overwhelming for us.
 So which is best?
-The simple answer is we need both, and how much of each really depends on the individual.
+Well, in fact we need both, and how much of each really depends on the individual.
 Some people like constant change and risk taking, whilst others prefer to maintain the status quo.

 So how is this relevant to business?
 Well, we need to recognise that our customers have unlimited access to buy products and services from anybody else, and in some cases, from anywhere in the world.
 We can’t rely on the fact that as long as our customers are satisfied with what we do, they will stay with us.
-They will be constantly bombarded with new choices, and even if they have the most anti-change personality, can we really afford to just sit back and hope that they don’t go and try out our competitors?
+They will be constantly bombarded with new choices and encouraged to shop around for just about everything.
+Even if they have the most anti-change personality, can we really afford to just sit back and hope that they don’t go and try out our competitors?

 In his book “Customer satisfaction is worthless, customer loyalty is priceless,” sales guru Jeffery Gitomer identified that we have to work just as hard on keeping our existing clients as we do getting new ones.
 This is a really important issue, and one that is often overlooked by business owners.
 (Just look at all the Companies that offer great introductory deals for new customers, but don’t do a great deal for the customers they already have!)

-For example – I had a client who was spending tens of thousands of pounds on generating new leads for their business annually, but despite this, their customer base was not increasing, year on year.
+For example – I had a client who was spending tens of thousands of pounds on generating new leads for their business annually.
+Despite this, their customer base was not increasing, year on year.
 When we looked in detail at what was happening, we found that they were losing as many clients as they were bringing on each year.
+Something needed to change!

-To combat this, we took some of the marketing budget away from lead generation and put it towards looking after our existing customers.
-This helped the business to start growing again through improved customer retention and an increasing client base.
-My client didn’t have to spend more, but just refocus the target for some of their marketing effort.
+So they diverted a proportion of the marketing budget from lead generation to investing in looking after their existing customers.
+This helped the business to start growing again through improved customer retention and an increasing customer base.
+My client didn’t have to spend more, but just refocus their marketing investment.

 So what is the “WOW factor?”
-Think of it as the little extras that you do for your customers, over and above the normal product or service you provide.
+Well, think of it as the little extra things that you do for your customers, over and above the normal product or service you provide.
 It is the things that you do that tap into the emotions of your customers and leave a lasting impression.

 Paddi Lund, the most successful dentist in Australia, built his entire business on referrals and loyal customers.
 He called these extras “critical non-essentials” (CNE’s).
 The key to their success is that they are not directly related to the product or service you are offering.
-Just giving more or better service is not enough; your customers already expect the best, so when you deliver it, they are just getting what they have paid for.
+Just giving more or better service is not enough; your customers already expect the best.
+When you deliver great service, they are just getting what they have paid for.